In7rud3R/TrelloHashCalc/README.md

 # TrelloHashCalc
 Calculate Trello string form hash

-This was a challenge to apply for a job in Trello (https://trello.com/)
+This was a challenge to apply for a job at Trello (https://trello.com/)

 Trello Job offering - http://www.fogcreek.com/jobs/dev/